SMByC/ThRasE/docs/README.md

 ![](img/thrase.svg)

-ThRasE is a Thematic Raster Editor plugin of Qgis, it uses a recode pixel table to modify several classes at the same time using pixels, lines or polygons tools.
-The plugin has a navigation tool to guarantee the revision of the thematic raster.
+ThRasE is a powerful and fast thematic raster editor Qgis plugin, it uses a recode pixel table to modify several classes at the same time using pixels, lines or polygons tools.
+The plugin has an additional navigation tool to ensure layer inspection.

+   > ThRasE is a tool for editing thematic or categorical raster layers, it means raster with integer values.
+If you want edit raster with float values use [serval](https://plugins.qgis.org/plugins/Serval/) plugin for that.

 1. [Thematic raster to edit](#thematic-raster-to-edit)
 2. [View config and active layers](#view-config-and-active-layers)